kristopolous/DRR/indycast.net/md/about.md

 #### A zero mystery policy

 There's an endpoint map so Alice can see everything that is accessible along with its documentation.
-As of the writing of this document, it looks like so:
+As of the writing of this document (v0.9-[Inkanyamba](https://roadtravel1.files.wordpress.com/2013/09/inkanyamba-1.jpg)), the help looks like this:

     $ curl indycast.net/kpcc/help
     -=#[ Welcome to indycast v0.9-Inkanyamba-75-g10234a0 API help ]#=-